gfruci/checkouttools/local_environment/README.md

 * WIN: https://store.docker.com/editions/community/docker-ce-desktop-windows
 * MAC: https://store.docker.com/editions/community/docker-ce-desktop-mac

-**Note:** If your are migrating from Docker Toolbox you will be asked to import your existing docker machine.
+**Note:** If you are migrating from Docker Toolbox you will be asked to import your existing docker machine.
 In case you have any docker image that you want to keep, select "Copy" - Otherwise "Skip"

 ![copy docker machine](assets/copy_docker_machine.png)